puth2314/markdown-guide/src/markdown-guide.md

 # Introduction

-Welcome to my (arguably scuffed) markdown guide.
+Welcome to a markdown guide.
 The aim to provide the general quirks of markdown; intended to be revisited as often as needed.

 I tend to forget some specific markdown syntax; by which this guide provides a nice reference for.
 Also, writing this markdown guide in markdown is just wonderful.